Law Nº 20.920, extended producer responsibility

 The roles of distributor and retailer are not incompatible, and companies can be both.

-Oversight and Sanctions
+Oversight and Sanctions for the producer responsibility

 Additionally, the new law introduces a framework for oversight and sanctions.
 The infractions to the law are punished with fines up to 10.000 UTM, that is applied by the Environment Superintendence, in addition to the civil liability that could apply due to the damages caused by the handling of hazardous waste.
 There is also criminal liability for the traffic of hazardous waste, applied to whom exports, imports or handles hazardous waste that is prohibited or without the respective authorizations.